What are the reasons that some recruiters aren’t taking advantage of talent acquisition technologies?

 - Temporary Labor Marketplaces

 While most recruiters use job boards to find talent, temporary labor marketplaces aren’t as widely used.
-Even though, as of 2010, 40.4 percent of the U.S. workforce is made up of contingent workers, according to the U.S. Government Accountability Office.
+Even though, as of 2020, companies like Intuit realize 40% of the U.S. workforce is made up of contingent workers.

 Given the size of the contingent worker population, the value of sourcing quality talent from one of these sites is great.